+ Is the Library building open?

 + When will the Library be fully open?

 We are unsure at this time.
 The process of restoring the Library is proving to be a very complicated process due to extensive damage to critical mechanical systems.
 The flood of 2020 was much worse and did greater damage than the flood of 2017.
 The Library, much like many other organizations in our community, is working with FEMA to secure funding to ensure the Library is restored and once again can have patrons come through our doors.
-However, we do not anticipate opening our doors to patrons until late 2021.
+However, we do not anticipate opening our doors to patrons until early 2022.

-+ How do I get a library card while the Library is closed?
++ How do I get a library card?

 + I forgot my PIN.
-How do I retrieve it while the Library is closed?
+How do I retrieve it?